 The property is designated Regional Activity Center on the City's Future Land Use Map.
 The mixed use commercial/residential use proposed by the applicant is permitted under the land use category.
 Presently, there are 286 residential RAC Units in the Regional Activity Center.
 Approval of this project will reduce the available number of RAC Units to 197.
-The proposed development will assist in furthering the goals, objectives and policies of the City's Comprehensive Plan as discussed below under Rezoning/Text Amendment review.
+The proposed development will assist in furthering multiple goals, objectives and policies of the City's Comprehensive Plan as discussed in Planning and Zoning Board Cover Memo on this item (Exhibit 9).